The Lord Chancellor

 The role of the Lord Chancellor

-The reform of the Lord Chancellor's role separate its different responsibilities and make a clear distinction between government, Parliament and the judiciary.
+The reform of the Lord Chancellor's role separated its different responsibilities and made a clearer distinction between government, Parliament and the judiciary.

 The House of Commons Library produces briefing papers to inform MPs and their staff of key issues.
 The papers contain factual information and a range of opinions on each subject, and aim to be politically impartial.